The Cheapest Places to Travel Each Month of the Year in 2026

 What to expect: Cool but comfortable temperatures ideal for exploring Buda Castle and the Parliament building.
 Incredibly affordable dining and drinks, plus the city’s beautiful architecture looks stunning in autumn light.

-December: Costa Rica
+Cheapest Place to Travel in December: Costa Rica

 Photo Credit: Deposit Photos